medic/cht-docs/content/en/apps/tutorials/contact-and-users-2.md

 For example, file named `place.district_hospital.csv` adds the property `"type":"district_hospital"` and a file named `person.clinic.csv` add the property `"type":"person"`

-Create a CSV file named `place.district_hospital.csv` and add the details of the health facilities you would like to create.
+Create a CSV file named `place.district_hospital.csv` and add the details of the Health Facilities you would like to create.

 | name                   |
 | ---                    |